 How to Create a Happy Workplace EnvironmentDaniel Savoury

 Air cleaners offer another solution to maintaining a healthy environment for staff.
-The jury on the benefits for cleaning air with regards to Corona virus is still out, but air cleaners provide a plethora of health benefits such as reducing irritants in the air causing skin allergies and asthma.
+The jury on the benefits of cleaning air with regards to Coronavirus is still out, but air cleaners provide a plethora of health benefits such as reducing irritants in the air causing skin allergies and asthma.
 Filters trap airborne pollutants by size exclusion.
 HEPA filters can trap particles as small as 0.3 microns in size and are highly effective in this range.
-Contaminants left unfiltered can lead to asthma, irritated eyes, nose and throat, headaches, hay fever, sneezing, sinus congestion, coughing, fatigue and dizziness in some people.
+Contaminants left unfiltered can lead to asthma, irritated eyes, nose, and throat, headaches, hay fever, sneezing, sinus congestion, coughing, fatigue, and dizziness in some people.

 Consider different types of desks and seats to aid productivity.
 Standing desks are believed to help people feel more energised and aid productivity.
 Providing options rather than one size fits all will only be beneficial and show that you are considering the wellbeing of your staff.

 Well-lit workplaces are more productive and those which provide plenty of natural light can improve the sense of wellness of staff.
 Being able to see “outside” enables people to feel connected with the world and allows their eyes to adapt better when they leave work.
 It also enables their circadian clock to function normally.
 Being stuck inside an artificially lighted workplace for 8 hours is not a perfect environment for humans and there is a science around creating the perfect lighting for employees nowadays.
 Studies show that staff in daylit and full-spectrum office buildings reported an increase in general wellbeing including better health, reduced absenteeism and increased productivity.
 Invest in good lighting not just for sakes sake but for employees and notice an increase in productivity and general happiness of your workforce.